AwesomeWiz/AwesomeWiz.github.io/README.md

 Sports Day Registration Created By Abhishikth S Mattom

 Svaasthy is the annual Sports Day celebration of KE Carmel Central School, Muhamma.
-For year 2022 school is giving oppurtunity of online registration to the events as a part of digitizing school.
+For year 2022 school is giving the oppurtunity of online registration to the events as a part of digitizing school.

 This is a demo concept created by me.